asherikov/codeincomplete/README.md

   flaws that directly affect your application.

 - If a system package does not exist or unusable, consider other options:
   3rd-party package repositories, `vcpkg`, `conan`.
+For new projects `nix` and `guix` should be considered first.
 However, it may be more convenient to build a package by yourself to handle dependencies consistently.

-- ROS development is usually performed in workspaces (http://wiki.ros.org/catkin/workspaces), where you can work with multiple packages coming from various version control systems or tarballs.
+- ROS development is usually performed in workspaces (<http://wiki.ros.org/catkin/workspaces>), where you can work with multiple packages coming from various version control systems or tarballs.
 There exist several tools for building packages in workspaces taking dependencies into
   account: `catkin_make` (consider it to be deprecated), `catkin_tools`,